The Difficulties of Loving Food

 I adore food.
-I swoon over carbs, I fantasize about a Heaven filled with cheese, I have a not-so-secret love affair with chocolate.
+I swoon over carbs, I fantasize about a Heaven filled with cheese, and I have a not-so-secret love affair with chocolate.

-I don’t want a messy, ugly battle when I eat, but there are some foods that are more trouble than a preschool full of three-year-olds.
+I don’t want a messy, ugly battle when I eat, but there are some foods that are more troublesome than a preschool full of three-year-olds.
 Slippery pasta, obstinate oysters, contrary crustaceans, tenacious tacos—there are some foods that are nearly impossible to eat.
 Here’s how to win the battle of the food and the fork.

-- Please put away the spoon, ditch the bib, and for the love of all that is holy put down that knife.
+- Please put away the spoon, ditch the bib, and for the love of all that is holy, put down that knife.
 You can eat spaghetti without any of those tools, and you can eat a plate of pasta without pushing it to the edge of the plate and shoveling it into your gaping mouth.

 Here's how to eat it properly:

-- Pick up your fork with your dominant hand (for 9 out of 10 of you that will be your right hand).
+- Pick up your fork with your dominant hand (for 9 out of 10 of you, that will be your right hand).

 - Gather a few (2 or 3 or 4, but no more) strands of spaghetti with the tines of your fork.
 Give the fork a quick (but gentle) jerk upward to separate these strands from the rest.

 - Use your fingers to twirl the fork around and around in circles.
 The spaghetti strands caught in the tines will start wrapping around the fork and form a bundle.
 Keep winding until you have a tight, tidy little package of wrapped-up spaghetti.
 If it fails, pull your fork out and start over.